The Catherine Bettner House

 Volunteering at Heritage House

 Heritage House volunteers can be immersed in Everything Heritage House in various ways.
 They can train to be docents, leading tours of visitors through the house as they relate how the house reflects the 1890s mode of living in Riverside.
 Or, they can share their passion for this grand house by working in the popular gift shop, assisting at special events, assisting with 3rd grade school tours, participating in garden projects and participating in traditional Victorian tea events.
 This involvement encourages a strong pride in the property and respect for the history of the City.
 Volunteering at Heritage House bridges the gap between the 19th and 21st centuries.
-Volunteer at Heritage-House and come join the fun.
+Volunteer and come join the fun.

 Heritage House as an educational resource